jessykim/potluck-planner/README.md

   - [ ] Implement a friend request feature
   - [ ] List potlucks, hosted by the user, on their profile details page
   - [ ] Create a blog page where recipes can be shared
+  - [ ] Change dietary preferences/restrictions from a select list to checkboxes